Thank You Letter to a Friend After a Favor or Kind Gesture

 What should I write to thank a friend for a favor?
 Toggle answer

 Name the specific favor, explain briefly how it helped, and close with a warm line that fits your friendship.
-One real detail is usually stronger than a long message full of general gratitude.
+One real detail is usually more meaningful than a long message full of general gratitude.

 Should a thank-you note after a favor be long?
 Toggle answer

 Not usually.
 A short note can be enough if the favor was simple.
-Write more only when the help took real time, effort, money or emotional support.
+Write more only if the help took real time, effort, money, or emotional support.

 Can I send a thank-you text instead of a letter?
 Toggle answer